A Spaceship on Wheels: The New Hashima Cybertrain

 I am still not a train guy.
 While I thoroughly enjoyed my brief foray into the world of LEGO trains, I’m now excited to take the grittier cyberpunk style that the cars progressed into in other directions, both in future contributions to New Hashima and in my own projects.
 (I do not intend to build another modular city on wheels in the foreseeable future.)
 But solving the engineering problems required to make the train move, and seeing the end result run smoothly in such a remarkable setting, was a truly rewarding experience.

-Read more about New Hashima in our series of takeover articles, and stay tuned for more to come soon!
+Read more about New Hashima in our series of takeover articles:

 Could you build a spaceship on wheels?
 Let us know in the comments below.